 Both the Echo Show 5 and the Echo Show 8 have the same privacy features.
 You can disconnect the camera and the microphone with the press of a button, and both devices include a plastic shutter that can slide over the camera for an additional layer of security.

 Aside from these basic hardware features, all versions of the Echo Show can serve as a control center for dozens of other smart devices.
 Control your lights, security system, smart television, and much more with a spoken command.
 You will also be able to make Alexa kid-friendly by activating Amazon FreeTime.
 Amazon FreeTime is a subscription-based service ($2.99 per month) that provides access to thousands of Audible books, kid-friendly videos through Amazon Prime Video, and ad-free radio — all while filtering explicit content and staying kid-friendly.

 The Echo Show can act as a display for your security system, too.
-If a compatible smart camera or smart doorbell picks up activity, you can display its view on your Echo Show so that you never have to get out of bed or off the couch to check on what’s happening outside your home.
+If a compatible smart camera or smart doorbell picks up activity, you can display its view on your Echo Show 5 or Echo Show 8 so you never have to get out of bed or off the couch to check on what’s happening outside of your home.

 Which should you buy?

 As for pricing, the Echo Show 8 retails for $130, while the Echo Show 5 has a retail price of $90.
 However, during shopping holidays like Prime Day, Black Friday, or Cyber Monday, you can often find both Echo Shows on sale for around half of their retail prices.